withastro/astro.build/src/content/themes/buio.md

 ---
 title: "Buio"
 description: "Buio is dark, modern, beautiful and egocentric UI Kit for those with personality!
-Inlcudes more than 40 demo pages and 100s of components."
+Includes more than 40 demo pages and 100s of components."
 image: "/src/content/themes/_images/buio-hero.webp"
 images: []
 author: